DGP-Studio/Snap.Hutao.Docs/docs/en/statements/update-log.md

 - Weapon WIKI

   - Fixed a display issue that occurs after selecting weapon in list/grid view and switching to the other view type
-  - Added ascension material chapter for each weapon
+  - Added ascension material section for each weapon

 - Monster WIKI